Last Updated on June 8, 2021 by Maggie Sutton

 Proof of Income

 As mentioned above, the lender needs to know that you can afford to make the mortgage payments and the down payment.
 They will need to see bank statements and investment account statements to prove that you have money for it.
 Sometimes, people will have a family member or friend gift them the money for a down payment on a home.
-In order for that to happen, there must be documentation that this money is in fact a gift.
-Before accepting the gift, talk to your lender so they are aware of the gift and can direct you on how to conduct the transaction properly.
+In order for that to happen, there must be documentation that this money is in fact a gift and does not need to be repaid.
+Before accepting the gift, talk to your lender so they are aware of the gift.
+They can direct you on how to conduct the transaction properly.
 Also, make sure to get the transaction letters notarized.

-The lender will also need personal identification articles like your social security number, a copy of your driver’s license or state ID, and your signature so that they can pull your credit report.
+The lender will also need personal identification like your social security number and driver’s license to pull your credit report.